plone/plone.behavior/README.rst

     If a call to ``lookup_behavior_registration`` does not find a behavior under the given name, it will look at the former dotted names to try and find the behavior.

+``deprecation``
+    If a behavior needs to get deprecated under its current name, the field can be used to issue a deprecation message.
+    As text given here the name of the behavior to be used instead is expected.

 ZCML Examples
 -------------